 All hunters born on or after January 1, 1961, need a hunter safety certification before purchasing a hunting license.
 However, even if you don’t fall into that age category, it can be a smart thing to do to help you stay safe when hunting in Georgia!

-Depending on the area and game you hunt, you’ll also want to pack the right gear.
+Depending on the area and game you hunt, you’ll also want to pack the right gear (like a good pair of binoculars).
 From decoys to optics, clothing, and more, HuntWise users save 10-50% on gear from our app partners.
 Use this discount to make sure you have everything you need in the field to tag out.

 HuntWise Helps You Tag Out for Georgia Hunting This Season